ygteker/FogComputingPrototype/LocalServer/README.md

 - Managing data processing and distribution.
 - Monitoring the status of connected Fog Nodes.

+## How it works?
+The local server receives data in the form of JSON with a value and a timestamp from IoT devices, such as sensors, via an MQTT broker in the fog.
+After receiving it, the data is structured and persisted in a database.
+The data is then sent to the cloud server via a WebSocket connection.
+After a message is sent, the local server expects a confirmation message with the corresponding ID from the cloud server.
+If the confirmation is not received or the connection is interrupted, the remaining messages are queued.
+For each outgoing message without confirmation, the local server waits for 4 seconds before attempting to send it again.
+Once the connection is reestablished or a confirmation is received, all the queued messages are sent immediately.

 ## License

 This project is licensed under the [MIT License](./LICENSE).